ubitux/scad/README.md

 ![Hexago](img/hexago/hexago-1x1x1.png)

 This is a concept block design inspired by LEGO®, but using hexagon as primitive.
-I came up with this while designing a mini rack for my ARM board.
+I came up with this while designing a mini rack for my ARM boards.

 The hole has 2 purposes:
 - reduce cost by saving printing material